-- 3.1 In accordance with KCSIE 2023, all new staff and regular volunteers will receive appropriate safeguarding information during induction (including online safety and their responsibilities in relation to filtering and monitoring) and be made aware of the systems within the school/college which support safeguarding eg, Supporting Children's Behaviour Policy.
-All staff and students have a personalised induction which includes all policies and procedures related to safeguarding.
-This training will be regularly updated - 3.2 All staff must ensure that they have read and understood Keeping Children Safe in Education: Part One/Annex A and/or Annex B. Every amended version of KCSIE is emailed to all staff, saved on the shared area and paper copies are available where required eg; cleaners and site staff.
-They all sign to say that they have read the document. - 3.3 All staff will receive regular child protection training at least every 2 years and at least an annual update which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.
-All staff are given access to the NSPCC online safeguarding training every 3 years as well as regular updates when there are changes or new information to share. - 3.4 All staff members will receive regular safeguarding and child protection training and updates, e.g. bulletins/staff meetings, including online safety, and their role and responsibility in relation to filtering and monitoring, as required, providing them with relevant skills and knowledge to safeguard children effectively. - 3.5 To recognise the expertise built within staff by training and managing concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy - 3.6 All interview panels will include at least 1 member that has completed up to date Safer Recruitment training within the last 3 year. - 3.7 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) and the impact of trauma on children and young people and this is included in our training programme
+3.1 In accordance with KCSiE 2024, all new staff and regular volunteers will receive appropriate safeguarding information during induction (including digital safeguarding and their responsibilities in relation to filtering and monitoring) and be made aware of the systems within the school/college which support safeguarding e.g. the Supporting Children's Behaviour Policy.
+This is done in the first week of employment by a member of the Senior Leadership Team.

+This training will be regularly updated

+3.2 All staff must ensure that they have read and understood KCSiE: Part One/Annex A and/or Annex B This is done annually and all staff record on CPOMS when they have read the documents.

+- 3.3 All staff will receive child protection training every 2 years and at least an annual update which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.
+All staff are given access to the NSPCC online safeguarding training every 3 years as well as regular updates when there are changes or new information to share. - 3.4 All staff members will receive training and updates around digital safeguarding and their role and responsibility in relation to filtering and monitoring as required, providing them with relevant skills and knowledge to safeguard children effectively. - 3.5 By training and responding to concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy. - 3.6 All interview panels will include at least one member that has completed full Safer Recruitment training, within the last 3 years or Safer Recruitment Refresher training, if the former has already been undertaken. - 3.7 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) and the impact of trauma on children and young people and this is included in our training programme.